Tigbauan Church

-San Juan de Sahagun Parish Church, commonly known as Tigbauan Church, is a Roman Catholic parish church located at the municipality of Tigbauan, Iloilo in the Philippines.
+The San Juan de Sahagun Parish Church, commonly known as Tigbauan Church, is a Roman Catholic parish church located at the municipality of Tigbauan, Iloilo in the Philippines.
 It is a Churrigueresque-style church and is under the jurisdiction of the Archdiocese of Jaro.

 History

 Tigbauan Church, originally a visita of the Immaculate Conception Parish in Oton, was founded in 1575, making it the second church established by the Augustinian mission in Panay.
-It was initially under the patronage of Our Lady of Grace, but later, St. John of Sahagun—an Augustinian friar known for his preaching and efforts in promoting peace—was chosen as the patron.
+It was initially under the patronage of Our Lady of Grace, but later, Saint John of Sahagun—an Augustinian friar known for his preaching and efforts in promoting peace—was chosen as the patron.

 Although founded in 1575, the parish did not have a priest until 1580, when Fr.
 Luis de Montoya was assigned, followed by Fr.
 Alonso de Castro in 1581.
 A historical marker from the National Historical Institute states the parish was officially founded in 1580.

 The Augustinians left the parish years later due to a shortage of friars.
 In 1593, secular clergy took over the administration and remained in charge until 1617.
 The Jesuits later arrived in 1592 at the invitation of the encomendero Esteban Rodriguez de Figueroa, establishing the first school and dormitory that offered religious and academic instruction to local children.

 The present colonial church in Tigbauan was built by Fr.
 Fernando Martin in 1867, possibly replacing an earlier church constructed by Fr.
 Fernando Camporedondo with yellow limestone, which reportedly survived the 1787 earthquake.
-However, the church sustained significant damage during the 1948 earthquake, which also destroyed Oton Church.
+However, the church sustained significant damage during the 1948 Lady Caycay Earthquake, which also destroyed Oton Church.